YuvalShaul/kubernetes/labs/k8s-gns3/infastructure-lab/README.md

 - I'm using a local Linux (Ubuntu-20) as a host, to control master and nodes.
 - Create in using the same method you have used with the K8S nodes.

+## End Results

+- You should have:
+  - a GNS3 running with 2 servers
+  - a VirtualBox installation
+  - 3 kubernetes worker machines: K8S-A, K8S-B, K8S-C
+  - 1 kubernetes master machine: K8S-Master
+  - 1 host machine
+  - 1 GNS3 VM server machine
+- No GNS3 network, we'll build that at the next lab.